Onondaga Council

-The Onondaga Council governs the Onondaga Nation, a sovereign nation, one of six nations of the Iroquois people, that lives on a portion of its ancestral territory and maintains its own distinct laws, language, customs, and culture.
-The "nation" is not governed by a Council of Chiefs since the notion of federalism and proportional representation was strictly adhered to.
+The Onondaga Council is the traditional government of the Onondaga Nation, a sovereign nation, one of six nations of the Haudenosaunee people, that lives on a portion of its ancestral territory and maintains its own distinct laws, language, customs, and culture.

+The "nation" is not governed by a republican Council of Chiefs since the notion of federalism and proportional representation was strictly adhered to.
 After the dissolution of the League, interests lie only in external matters such as war, peace, and treaty-making to further the unanimity of the United States government.
 Since Tadodaho was appointed to the council fire and given weapons to protect the sacred fire within the house, the Grand Council could not interfere in the internal affairs of the tribe.
 Their role was limited to matters between themselves and other tribes; they had no say in matters that were traditionally the concern of the ability of the clan names.

-The Onondaga Nation government does not pay income, sales, or excise taxes to New York State or to the federal government of the United States, nor does it receive any of the benefits paid for by these taxes.

 Present day

 The Onondaga Nation is an independent nation.
 A Confederacy of Haudenosaunee exists but without formal political function.
-The Grand Council of the Iroquois League is composed of 56 Hoyenah (chiefs) or Sachems.
-The chiefs are all considered to have an equal voice.
-The seats on the council are distributed among the Six Nations as follows:
+The Grand Council of the Haudenosaunee League is composed of 56 Hoyaneh, also known as chiefs or Sachems.
+The Hoyaneh are all considered to have an equal voice.
+The seats on the Grand Council are distributed among the Six Nations as follows: